-After years of delays and major stumbling blocks in the form of studio disputes, director exits and multiple script rewrites, The Flash movie is finally on track to release in 2022.
-The DCEU hasn’t had the best time lately, and DC fans are hopeful it’ll finally bring the excitement and fervour of the comics to the big screen.
-In addition to Ezra Miller’s Barry Allen, there’s a bunch of big names on board, and they’re just part of the reason why everyone’s finally excited to talk about the next big DC movie.
+After years of delays and major stumbling blocks in the form of studio disputes, director exits and multiple script rewrites, The Flash movie is finally on track to release.
+The DCEU didn’t have the best 2021, and DC fans are hopeful it’ll finally bring the excitement and fervour of the comics to the big screen in 2023.

 Here’s everything we know about The Flash so far, including when it’ll release in Australia.

 The Flash was set to release on November 3, 2022 in Australia.
 But that’s since been pushed to June 22, 2023.